deathaplenty/Auramance/src/collections/_spells/powerWordDeath.md

 offense: true
 ---

 A dangerous and powerful spell.
-The simple utterance of a specific word with malevolent intent will throw both user and target into a sudden and painful death.
+The simple utterance of a specific word with malevolent intent will push the soul anyone unfortunate enough to hear its utterance out of their body.

 ## Effect
-  Kills user and target
+  Kills anyone who hears the word.

 ## Requirement
   Auramancy 5

 ## Cast Time
   1 Action

 ## Range
-  30 meters
+  10 meters